Here is a breakdown of major shareholders in The AES Corporation (NYSE: AES)

 The AES Corporation (AES): Who are the competitors?

-The company’s main competitors (and peers) include SunPower Corporation (SPWR) that is trading 971.07% up over the past 12 months and Duke Energy Corporation (DUK) that is 24.12% higher over the same period.
-Sempra Energy (SRE) is 27.09% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 6.71% from the last report on Feb 11, 2021 to stand at a total of 12.52 million short shares sold with a short interest ratio of 1.81.
+The company’s main competitors (and peers) include SunPower Corporation (SPWR) that is trading 712.93% up over the past 12 months and Duke Energy Corporation (DUK) that is 20.39% higher over the same period.
+Sempra Energy (SRE) is 17.08% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -7.19% from the last report on Mar 14, 2021 to stand at a total of 13.42 million short shares sold with a short interest ratio of 1.81.